fakeneuron/CalenBooker/AI_Promps.md

 - When updating `.md` files, ensure all commands are in ticks (e.g., `cd frontend`).
 - Provide git commands only after the TaskNote is moved to `/TaskNotes/`, unless live testing requires otherwise.

 Keep explanations simple and concise for a novice coder.
-Identify 3-4 high priority or housekeeping items to address
+When providing executable commands, please put them in easily copiable code blocks.
+Identify 3-4 high priority or housekeeping items to begin.

 **_SUPABASE-PROMPT_**
 The Supabase database is set up.
 Request these `.sql` files for context: `create_tables.sql`, `rls.sql`, `check_email_exists.sql`.
 Be cautious with Supabase changes to avoid breaking the authentication chain—it’s carefully configured.